Optical Context Compression Is Just (Bad) Autoencoding: Conclusion

 The enthusiasm surrounding optical context compression appears to stem from conflating OCR with compression.
-Vision encoders excel at extracting text from images, but compressing text that originated as tokens---rendering to pixels, then encoding---solves a problem that need not exist.
-Our experiments suggest this detour offers no benefit when the goal is language modeling.
+Vision encoders are designed to extract text from images, but compressing text that originated as tokens---rendering to pixels, then encoding---solves a problem that need not exist.
+Our experiments show this detour offers no benefit over direct compression---whether the goal is language modeling or factual recall---even against baselines with far fewer parameters and no pretraining.